Learning Numbers

 • Say counting rhymes and finger plays

-Five minute learning numbers activities:
+Five minute learning numbers activities

 • Estimate, then count how many items are in a jar